 I am an avid DX'er and contester.
 Please give me a call when you hear me on the air.
 My favorite mode is CW, and I also operate SSB and 10 meter FM (I hope to be on RTTY soon).
 I operate the HF bands (10 thru 160), and I have recently become active on 60 meters.
-You may have run across in the past me with previous calls: KMØR, KBØTU or KAØACI.
+You may have run across me in the past with one of my previous calls: KMØR, KBØTU or KAØACI.

 I am the an active member of the Mississippi Valley DX/Contest Club (the "DX Hogs") and Trustee of the club station - KMØDX.
-And I am Vice-President and contest committee chairman of the Boeing Employees' Amateur Radio Society (BEARS) St. Louis, which is the sponsor of the Missouri QSO Party.
-I serve as the "ØT" QSL card sorter for the WØ Incoming QSL Bureau.
+And I am Vice-President and contest committee chairman of the Boeing Employees' Amateur Radio Society (BEARS) St. Louis, which sponsors the Missouri QSO Party.
+I am an ARRL Assistant Midwest Division Director and I serve as the " ØT" QSL card sorter for the WØ Incoming QSL Bureau.

-I operated as OA4/WØTT in Nov 2005, and multi-op’ed 2005 CQWW CW contest as OC4O with DL5YWM, from the Radio Club Peruano in Lima.
+I operated as OA4/WØTT in Nov 2005, and multi-op'ed 2005 CQ World Wide DX CW contest as OC4O with DL5YWM, from the Radio Club Peruano in Lima.
 I visited Ham friends in Fukui, Japan in 2007, but do not have a Japanese license.
 See the nice newspaper article at:

 All logs are kept current on LoTW, and QSL is OK via direct or Bureau.
 E-mail requests to check logs and for Bureau cards OK.
 Sorry, no eQSL.